-provided by the higher-layer parameter subCarrierSpacingCommon for operation without shared spectrum channel access and same as the subcarrier spacing of the SS/PBCH block for operation with shared spectrum channel access.
+- provided by the higher-layer parameter subCarrierSpacingCommon for operation without shared spectrum channel access in FR1 and FR2-1; and

+- same as the subcarrier spacing of the SS/PBCH block for operation without shared spectrum access in FR2-2 and for operation with shared spectrum channel access.

 This common resource block overlaps with subcarrier 0 of the first resource block of the SS/PBCH block.

 The UE may assume that SS/PBCH blocks transmitted with the same block index on the same center frequency location are quasi co-located with respect to Doppler spread, Doppler shift, average gain, average delay, delay spread, and, when applicable, spatial Rx parameters.
 The UE shall not assume quasi co-location for any other SS/PBCH block transmissions other than what is specified in [5, TS 38.213].